riteshsoni10/docker_compose_project/README.md

 The environment variable sets the Mount Option type as sync or async.
 If the Environment variable is nt defined, the container sets the default mount option to aync.

 The option `sync` means that all changes to the according filesystem are immediately flushed to disk; the respective write operations are being waited for.
 In contrast, with `async` the system buffers the write operation and optimizes the actual writes; meanwhile, instead of being blocked the process in userland continues to run.

+c.
+PERMITTED

+The environment variable sets the restriction based on the hosts for the Shared directories.
+If the variable is not initialised, by default shared directories will be accesible from every host i.e; *

+d.
+READ_ONLY

+The environment variable is used to set the shared directory as read_only.
+In absence of the variable, the default value i.e read and write permissions are enabled.

 ## Usage